Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Bonds encourage investment in the City.
 The City hires bond analysts who determine the value of the bonds that we can sell within a safe margin.
-If approved by Springdale voters, we will issue bonds valued up to a certain amount, as approved by voters, and those bonds will be purchased by investors.
+We will issue bonds valued up to a certain amount, as approved by voters, and those bonds will be purchased by investors.
 The analysts will monitor the market and conduct the sale of the bonds.The investors who purchase the bonds earn tax-free interest on their investment.
 Each year, we pay the principal and the interest on the bond debt, and that interest goes to the investors.
 When we retire the bonds, we pay the investors back the face value of the bond.

 Most of you voted in support of the 2012 bond authorization, and thanks to your support, we were able to: